colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 Note: You're just returning mock data for now.
 You'll properly implement this method later on.

-The `playMove()` method actually takes in a `columnIndex` argument.
+The `playMove()` method takes in a `columnIndex` argument.
 From this input, a move will be attempted and the result of the move will be evaluated and returned.
 The code example above shows a `MoveResult` object being returned in the `playMove()` method.
 A `MoveResult` can contain:

 - The current state of the board after a move has been played
 - The winner
 - The status of the move
-- The win line - an array of positions of 4 consecutive tokens were located, if found.
+- The win line - an array of positions of 4 consecutive tokens were located if found.

 ## Interacting with your state machine